awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 The AWS CDK automatically compiles your app before running it\.
 However, it can be useful to build your app manually to check for errors and run tests\.
 You can do this by pressing F6 in Visual Studio or by issuing `dotnet build src` from the command line, where `src` is the directory in your project directory that contains the Visual Studio Solution \(`.sln`\) file\.

-The [stacks](stacks.md) defined in your AWS CDK app can be deployed individually or together using the commands below\.
+The [stacks](stacks.md) defined in your AWS CDK app can be synthesized and deployed individually or together using the commands below\.
 Generally, you should be in your project's main directory when you issue them\.
 + `cdk synth`: Synthesizes a AWS CloudFormation template from one or more of the stacks in your AWS CDK app\.
 + `cdk deploy`: Deploys the resources defined by one or more of the stacks in your AWS CDK app to AWS\.